Religious Education Attendance Policy

 However, other family commitments can’t be dropped just because of PREP and Sunday Youth Ministry.
 Sometimes it’s a vacation, a family wedding, a kid gets sick, or maybe parents can’t get kids to PREP or Sunday Youth Ministry because of work.

-The attendance policy is an attempt to reconcile the conflict between PREP and Sunday Youth Ministry, and other commitments.
-It provides a way for kids to still learn the content they missed on the days they are absent from PREP and Sunday Youth Ministry, and in doing so, the kids are counted present for the day they missed.
+The attendance policy is an attempt to reconcile the conflict between PREP, Sunday Youth Ministry, Confirmation preparation, and other commitments.
+It provides a way for kids to still learn the content they missed on the days they are absent, and in doing so, the kids are counted present for the day they missed.

 How the Attendance Policy Works

-All students enrolled in PREP and Sunday Youth Ministry are required to be present at each class offered in the 2017-2018 school year.
+All students enrolled in PREP, Sunday Youth Ministry, or Confirmation preparation are required to be present at each class offered.
 If, for a legitimate reason, they can't attend class, either the student or their parents should notify the catechist of the coming absence.
 If the absence is unexpected, the student or their parents are asked to communicate with the catechist about the absence as soon as possible.

 Upon learning of the absence, the catechist will put together materials for the student to take home.
 The student will study the materials at home; parents may assist them in their study.
-If the student is in Sunday Youth Ministry, they will complete the work associated with the video posted online here.
 Once the student has sufficiently studied the material, they'll meet briefly with the catechist.
 This is so that the catechist can verify that the student learned the materials they gave the student.
 If the catechist feels the student has sufficiently studied the material, they will make a note of it in their attendance record, and the student will be counted as present for the day they missed.
 The catechist can decide to have the student meet with the CRE instead.
+If the student is in Sunday Youth Ministry or Confirmation preparation, they can complete the make up work by clicking here.

 The material sent home with the student, and the way the catechist verifies the student learned the material is determined by the catechist.
 A catechist might just have a short conversation with the student, give them a short quiz, or ask certain questions about the material.
 The catechist is free to implement their own policies regarding make-up work as they see fit for particular situations.